-Remove JFrog CLI server configurations
+Remove JFrog CLI Server Configurations

 jf config rm (remove) deletes one or all server entries from your local JFrog CLI configuration.
-Removing a server clears stored credentials for that ID; omitting the server ID removes every configured server.
+Removing a server clears stored credentials for that ID.
+Omitting the server ID removes every configured server.
 Use --quiet to skip the confirmation prompt in an interactive terminal.

 This topic covers: